 As a therapist, I spend a lot of time with children who are misbehaving.
 Some don’t go to school, some use drugs and alcohol, some are verbally and physically aggressive towards peers and/or parents, while some punish themselves through self harm.
 Many do some or all of the above.

 For parents the children’s behavior is heart breaking, confusing, rage inducing, and stigma creating.
 Arguably parenthood is the most judged role in society, and children’s behavior becomes a label for parents.

-For parents in this day and age, children are not necessarily going to show gratitude until much later in life.
+Children are not necessarily going to show gratitude until later in life.
 In fact they may verbalize hatred towards their parents from time to time.
 Hatred is not the opposite of love.
 Apathy is the opposite of love.
 To expend the energy to hate means that children care.

 The most sure fire way to see a child improve over time is for the parents/guardians to undergo their own improvement (this does not mean blaming parents).
 At first, children will not believe that things will change for the better, and their behaviors will continue.
 However, when time goes by and parents/guardians win the children’s trust, life will invariably get better for all.

 Parents can ask themselves: Is their trauma in this family that has not been dealt with?
 Is there something I don’t like about myself that my child keeps reminding me of?
 What do I resent about my child?
 Am I stuck in the belief that my child has to change, but I don’t?
 What can I talk to my child about in a sincere way?
 What am I afraid to talk to my child about?
 Does my child remind me of their other parent in a negative way?

 Children have a way of bringing out what's below the surface.
 Often what's below the surface is not fun to look at and/or deal with.
 However, when families take on this challenge together, relationships deepen and children blossom.